LIBERTY

 Fifth Amendment guarantees that a criminal defendant will be tried only on

-or altered except by the grand jury…A constructive amendment occurs when the
+broadened or altered except by the grand jury…A constructive amendment

-trial court, through its instructions and facts it permits in evidence, allows
+occurs when the trial court, through its instructions and facts it permits in

-proof of an essential element of a crime on an alternative basis permitted by
+evidence, allows proof of an essential element of a crime on an alternative

-the statute but not charged in the indictment …a constructive amendment is
+basis permitted by the statute but not charged in the indictment …a

 "…compliance with this constitutional mandate is an